britthubs/CharacterStats/README.md

 # CharacterStats
-A short program to roll stats for dnd characters.
+A program that rolls stats for dnd characters.
 Right now only the 3d6 and 4d6 drop lowest methods are available, but eventually more methods will be added.

 ## Table of contents